rust-lang/blog.rust-lang.org/posts/inside-rust/2022-04-13-imposter-syndrome.md

   blogs about Veloren (I took this on because I didn't know enough to contribute code), which lead to helping with the Rust Gamedev newsletter, which led me to helping to run the Cross Team Collaboration Fun Times meetup!"
+* [Felix S Klock II](https://github.com/pnkfelix): "Back in 2015, while I was presenting a tutorial on Rust, and explaining `&T`, I had someone from the audience, a Rust expert, say "ah ah ah! but what about interior mutability";
+  and in my mind I thought "... oh no; what is that?", followed by "... what am I doing, I'm not qualified to be up here...".
+All of us "imposters" must strive to prevent such moments from becoming barriers to our own participation.
+I've learned a lot about Rust (and group dynamics, and organizational behavior) since then, but I'm still learning every day;
+  re-learning, in some cases."

 [^1]: Quote from https://yaah.dev/getting-involved: "What happened at the Google meetup you ask?
 Manish, our wonderful meetup organizer, walked up to